Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file executes  script that prints the type of the file named iamafile in the /tmp directory when we run the script 13-symbolic_link
-This file creates a symbolic link to /bin/ls _ls_ the symbolic link to be created in the current working directory
+This file creates a symbolic link to /bin/ls _ls_ the symbolic link to be created in the current working directory 14-copy_html
+This file executes a script that copies all the HTML files